espnet/espnet/doc/espnet2_tutorial.md

 ### Multi-task learning

 We also support multi-task learning with two auxiliary tasks: CTC and cross-entropy w/ label smoothing option (called LM loss here).
-The auxiliary tasks contributes to the overal task defined as:
+The auxiliary tasks contribute to the overal task defined as:

 **L_tot = (λ_trans x L_trans) + (λ_auxCTC x L_auxCTC) + (λ_auxLM x L_auxLM)**

 where the losses (L_*) are respectively, in order: The Transducer loss, the CTC loss and the LM loss.
 Lambda values define their respective contribution to the total loss.
-Each task can be parametrized using the following options, passed to `model_conf`:
+Each task can be parameterized using the following options, passed to `model_conf`:

     model_conf:
       transducer_weight: Weight of the Transducer loss (float, default = 1.0)